 I wrote!
 Reader NotesGo to section

 How many things do you have to fall in love with the beautiful province of the red land?
 Well, a few.
-On this occasion, the missionary and former Volcano, puts on his missionary shirt and sings them all together .
+On this occasion, the missionary and former Volcano, he puts on his missionary shirt and sings them all together .
 The Falls?
-Sure.
-The mate? , without a doubt.
-But there's more.
-With reggae music, and duet with artist Lion, Edgar Volcano makes you fall in love with Misiones.
-You'll know why!
+I'm sure.
+The mate? , no doubt.
+With reggae music, and in a duet with artist Lion, Edgar Volcán makes you fall in love with Misiones.
+You're gonna know why!

-Roberto Edgar Volcán's childhood took place in a humble missionary family.
-At the age of 8 he started playing and singing in a neighborhood band with his uncles.
-But when he turned 17, he went to Buenos Aires to try his luck.
-Innocently, she performed at a Saturday Passion casting and, at that moment, her career boomed.
-Some time later, various circumstances of life took him away from the music, but today he gets closer.
-Through a new genre, reggae, and a mate of formula from the city of San Vicente.
+Roberto Edgar Volcano's childhood took place within a humble missionary family.
+At the age of 8 he began playing and singing in a neighborhood band with his uncles.
+But when he turned 17, he went to try his luck in Buenos Aires.
+Innocently, he performed at a casting Saturday Passion And, at that moment, his career made a boom.
+Later, various circumstances of life took him away from music, but today he is coming back.
+Through a new genre, reggae, and a running mate from the city of San Vicente.

-This musical theme is an invitation to get to know the province and discover everything that will make you fall in love with Misiones.
-As Lion says, “if you're confused and don't believe me, come see what only in Misiones can see.”
+This musical theme is an invitation to get to know the province and discover everything you will fall in love with Misiones.
+As Lion says, “If you're confused and don't believe me, come see what only in Misiones is seen.”

 Publication Date: 01/06/2020